yuansuny/yuansuny.github.io/_pages/about.md

 * Conference organisation:
   - Special session on large-scale global optimisation at CEC'2021.
   - Special session on large-scale global optimisation at CEC'2020.
+  - Tutorial on large-scale optimisation and learning at CEC'2021.
   - Tutorial on large-scale global optimisation at CEC'2020.
   - Program committee member of AI'2018, AI'2020.
-  - Reviewer for NeurIPS, CEC, GECCO.
+  - Reviewer for NeurIPS, ICLR, CEC, GECCO.